-This unique institute on the Cornell University campus brings together experts from the World Health Organization (WHO), Cochrane, Cornell University, and the Micronutrient Initiative to train participants in the development of systematic reviews of nutrition interventions in populations.
+This unique institute on the Cornell University campus brings together experts from the World Health Organization (WHO), Cochrane, and Cornell University to train participants in the development of systematic reviews of nutrition interventions in populations.

 Systematic reviews following the Cochrane methodology are used to ensure that WHO recommendations are based on sound evidence.
 Participants will learn to apply the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) tool to assess the overall quality of evidence.